Craig Walters, Director

 Shelton Murinda, Director

-The Center for Antimicrobial Research and Food Safety (CARFS), participates in research involving microbial foodborne pathogens of public health and economic significance with an emphasis on pathogens associated with foods and environmental samples.
-Research focuses on isolation, identification and characterization of pathogens using conventional and molecular-based methods (PCR/qPCR, recombinase polymerase amplification, genetic fingerprinting, next generation sequencing) and development of on-farm and processing-plant based interventions.
-Emergence of new foodborne pathogens, increased consumer awareness, and federal recommendations on food safety/public health issues continuously redefine the rules of microbial pathogen quality control in the food industry, from farm to table.
-CARFS was established to meet these corporate demands.
-The Center’s on-farm food safety linked to regional and national Food Security and Food Protection efforts, and also support conventional and urban agriculture, as well as food and allied industries.
-Current research efforts emphasize multi-disciplinary and multi-institutional collaborative engagements.
-Future research will target discovery and application of natural antimicrobial agents.
+The Center for Antimicrobial Research and Food Safety (CARFS), participates in research involving microbial foodborne pathogens of public health and economic significance with an emphasis on pathogens associated with muscle foods (meat and meat products).
+Research focuses on isolation, identification and characterization of pathogens using conventional and molecular-based methods (genetic fingerprinting) and development of on-farm and processing-plant based interventions.
+Emergence of new foodborne pathogens, increased consumer awareness, and federal recommendations on food safety/public health issues redefine the rules of microbial pathogen quality control in the food industry.
+CARFS (formerly Center for Antimicrobial Research CAR) was established to meet these corporate demands.
+The Center’s on-farm food safety goals will be linked to regional/Homeland Security efforts.
+Future research will also target discovery and application of natural antimicrobial agents.

 Center for Entrepreneurship and Innovation

-The Center for Entrepreneurship and Innovation was established at the College of Business Administration in May 1996.
-The center’s mission is to inspire, teach and integrate entrepreneurial thinking into lives.
-CEI strives to launch new ventures and to help existing businesses grow.
-It seeks to foster entrepreneurship in the local and global community; provide increasing entrepreneurial opportunities for Cal Poly Pomona students; and deliver innovative entrepreneurship courses to graduate, undergraduate, and extension students.
-CEI offers hands-on experience for students via industry projects and connects them with outside parties that would help them advance their entrepreneurial endeavors.
-It provides a dynamic combination of education, research, and outreach programs to address the developing needs of entrepreneurs and growth companies.
-Visit the Center for Entrepreneurship and Innovation website at https://www.cpp.edu/cba/entrepreneurship/index.shtml.
+The Center for Entrepreneurship and Innovation was formerly established at the College of Business Administration in May 1996.
+CEI seeks to foster entrepreneurship in both the local and global community; to provide increasing entrepreneurial opportunities for Cal Poly Pomona students; and to deliver innovative entrepreneurship courses to graduate, undergraduate, and extension students.
+If provides a dynamic combination of education, research, and outreach programs to address the developing needs of entrepreneurs and growth companies.
+Entrepreneurial ventures and emerging firms are a leading source of new jobs in the United States.
+Visit the Center for Entrepreneurship and Innovation website at firstname.lastname@example.org.